MeVisLab: MeVisLab principles

 MeVisLab is a modular development framework.
 Based on modules, networks can be created and applications can be built.

 To support the creation of image processing networks, MeVisLab offers an IDE that allows data-flow modelling by visual programming.
 Important IDE features are the multiple document interface (MDI), module and connection inspectors with docking ability, advanced search, scripting and debugging consoles, movie and screenshot generation and galleries, module testing and error handling support.

 In the visual network editor, modules can be added and combined to set up data flow and parameter synchronization.
 The resulting networks can be modified dynamically by scripts at runtime.
 Macro modules can be created to encapsulate subnetworks of modules, scripting functionality and high-level algorithms.

 On top of the networks, the medical application level with viewers and UI panels can be added.
 Panels are written in the MeVisLab Definition Language (MDL), can be scripted with Python or JavaScript and styled using MeVisLab-internal mechanisms or Qt features.

 The development of own modules written in C++ or Python is supported by wizards.

 MeVisLab forum

-MeVisLab offers a very well-supported public forum in which core developers as well as users of all levels of experience share information.
-A free registration is necessary.
+MeVisLab offers a forum which requires registration to use.
+Features include, BBS support, private messaging, and a calendar.